campanam/RatesTools/README.md

 RatesTools requires [Nextflow](https://www.nextflow.io/) and [Ruby](http://www.ruby-lang.org).
 Basic instructions for installing these languages are copied below.
 We recommend installing Ruby using the [Ruby Version Manager](https://rvm.io).
 See the official language documentation should you need help installing these languages.

 Install Nextflow: `wget -qO- https://get.nextflow.io | bash`
-Install Ruby using Ruby Version Manager: `curl -sSL https://get.rvm.io | bash -s stable`
+Install the latest Ruby using Ruby Version Manager: `curl -sSL https://get.rvm.io | bash -s stable --ruby`

-### Installation of the RatesTools Package
+### Install the RatesTools Package
 Clone the repository: `git clone https://github.com/campanam/RatesTools`
-Install the
+Install the scripts: `cd RatesTools; make install`
+*By default, ruby scripts will be installed into the ~/ratestools directory.
+If you wish to change the default directory specify the INSTALL parameter, e.g.:* `make INSTALL=/path/to/some/dir install`